Bartow High School: Athletics

-The school's nickname is the Yellow Jackets, although the school colors and uniforms are blue and orange (a result of the merge between Summerlin Institute and Union Academy; Summerlin's colors were orange and white and Union's colors were blue and white).
+The school's teams are known as the Yellow Jackets, although the school colors and uniforms are blue and orange (a result of the merge between Summerlin Institute and Union Academy; Summerlin's colors were orange and white, and Union's colors were blue and white).

-Over the last forty years, the school has won team and individual state championships in football, boys basketball, swimming, boys weightlifting and girls softball.
+Over the last forty years, the school has won team and individual state championships in football, boys' basketball, swimming, boys' weightlifting and girls' softball.

-The girls' softball team is the only school to have appeared in a FHSAA state championship game for 10 consecutive years (1997–2006), winning 7 of those matches.
+The girls' softball team is the only school to have appeared in a FHSAA state championship game for ten consecutive years (1997–2006), winning seven of those matches.
 Two Bartow pitchers became the first and second players in FHSAA softball history to pitch in four state championship games.
-Melissa Parsons pitched from 1997 to 2000, winning the '97 and '00 titles.
+Melissa Parsons pitched from 1997 to 2000, winning the 1997 and 2000 titles.
 Lindsay Littlejohn won four state title games from 2002 to 2005.
 Bartow also became the first team to win five consecutive state softball championships (2002–2006).
 In 2003, the program earned a No. 1 national ranking by the USA Today Coaches' Poll.